Gladministrator/CShopSimulation/README.md

   - CSS

 ## Application Information
-This app allows a user to navigate through a shop-like application.
+This is an app which is simulating a shopping experience for a user.
+The app has fixed values as there is no database being used.

 ### Solutions and Architecture